Sultanate of Shewa: History

+The historian Taddesse Tamrat put this in the context of a longer tradition of Christian domination in the region going back to Aksumite times, during which Muslims were predominantly involved in trade as protected subjects of local pagan or Christian kings rather than as an independent political power; he noted the 1063 death of Queen Badit as the first historically verifiable tradition of Muslims in eastern Shewa, more than a century after the chronicle's claimed founding date.

 Ifat or Yifat, established in early medieval times, was the easternmost district of Shewa Sultanate and was located in the strategic position between the central highlands and the Sea, especially the port of Zeila.
 In 1285 Ifat's ruler Wali Asma deposed Shewan kings and established the Walasma dynasty and Shewa with its districts including its centers, Walalah and Tegulat, became one of the seven districts of Ifat sultanate.
 Welela, previously the capital of Shewa Sultanate, is situated on a mountain 24 km north of Debre Berhan, located in today's North Shewa Zone (Amhara), and was known by Muslims as mar'ade which later became the seat of emperor Amda Tsion.
 The chronicle of Amde Sion mentions Khat being widely consumed by Muslims in the city of Marade.

 Based on Cerulli's study of the names of the princes J. D. Fage and Roland Oliver were convinced that the inhabitants of Shewa spoke Ethiopian Semitic language likely Argobba language.
 Argobba are widely believed to be the first to accept Islam collectively, in the Horn of Africa, and lead expansions into various regions under the Sultanate of Shewa.
 Argobba and Harla seem to have relied on each other in the Islamic period.
 After Shewa was incorporated into Ifat an Egyptian courtier, Al Umari, would describe Ifat Sultanate as one of the largest as well as the richest of Ethiopias Muslim provinces, and Shewa, Adal, Jamma, Lao and Shimi are places incorporated into Ifat.

+A study in 2020 proposed that Shewa was not a unified Sultanate but rather a collection of smaller, autonomous political entities.